 Once you have the duck legs, the first step is to cure them for 1 or 2 days in the refrigerator (I usually do it for two days).
 This imparts deep flavor into the meat and skin.

 Once the legs are in your possession, rinse and dry them.
-For 8 to 12 legs, assemble these ingredients (for a smaller batch, just halve the ingredients)…
+For 8 to 12 legs, assemble the Curing Group of ingredients (for a smaller batch, just halve the ingredients).

 You'll need 14 to 16 containers of duck fat to accomodate 8 to 12 legs.
 Here's what the container looks like...

 I really do mean, you'll need at least 14 containers for 8 to 12 legs...